nanotechz9l/Source-code-analyzer/README.md

 ## BUG LIST:
 * [X] SQUASHED - Improve the regex search (include all 160 flawfinder functions), and test
 * [X] SQUASHED - Add vulnerability information, and recommendations.
-* Improve the regex search findings output
+* [X] SQUASHED - Improve the regex search findings output
-* Add line numbers for function in question to vulnerability information, and recommendations!
+* [X] SQUASHED - Add line numbers for function in question to vulnerability information, and recommendations!
 * Update dfuncs to include the newly added c_rules 160 dangerous functions!
 * Fix an error when no ARGV is given at runtime.